sayandedotcom/refhired.com/README.md

 [Visit Website](https://referrer-web.vercel.app/)

-This is a solo Project by [Sayan De](https://github.com/sayande2002) which will be going under Open Source.
+This is a solo Project by [Sayan De](https://github.com/sayande2002) and Open Source.

 ### Workspaces List